Postipankki: Leonia Bank

 In 1997, Postipankki absorbed Suomen Vientiluotto (lit.
-'Finnish Export Credit'), and the resulting entity was rebranded Leonia Pankki.
+'Finnish Export Credit'), a joint venture between the Finnish state (majority shareholder) and the country's main financial institutions.
+The resulting entity was rebranded Leonia Pankki.
 In 2000, Sampo Group acquired Leonia Pankki.
 Also in 2000, the group acquired Lietuvos Vystymo bankas (Lithuanian Development Bank, established in 1994) in Lithuania and Optiva Bank in Estonia.
 Optiva had been formed in 1998 by merger of Eesti Forekspank (est. 1992), Raepank (est. 1995) and Eesti Investeerimispank (EstIB).

+Sampo Bank

-In 2001, Sampo's banking operations were rebranded as Sampo Bank, with reference to the Sampo, an iconic object of traditional Finnish mythology.
+In 2001, Sampo's banking operations were rebranded as Sampo Bank.
 That same year, Sampo acquired Mandatum Bank, created in 1998 by a merger of Interbank Osakepankki (established in 1988) and Mandatum & Co. (established in 1992).

-In 2004, Sampo Bank acquired Maras banka, an Estonian bank established in 1996.
+In 2004, Sampo Bank acquired Maras Banka, an Estonian bank established in 1996.
 In 2006, Sampo Bank acquired the Industry and Finance Bank (known as Profibank) in Russia.

+Danske Bank Finland

 In 2007, Sampo Group sold Sampo Bank to Danske Bank, while retaining its insurance business.
 At just over €4 billion, it was the largest cash acquisition to date in Finland.
 On 15 November 2012, Sampo Bank was renamed Danske Bank after banking operations were uniformed under one brand.
+Danske Bank Finland was further reorganized as a branch in late 2017.

+Buildings

+From 1945 on, Postisäästöpankki built up offices on the southern side of the urban block bordered by Esplanadi, Fabianinkatu, Pohjoinen Makasiinikatu, and Unioninkatu in Helsinki, including the southern wing designed by architect Antero Pernaja and completed in 1955.
+Sampo Group moved its head office into the complex after buying Leonia Bank, then left, and returned to part of it (Fabianinkatu 19 / Unioninkatu 22) in 2024.

+Following its purchase by Danske Bank, the bank moved its head office to Hiililaiturinkuja 2 in Ruoholahti, then in the 2010s to Televisiokatu 1 in Pasila.